 Over the past 5 years setting up Hugo & Otto and working with International companies and clients, trades, makers and suppliers, charities, brands, bloggers, dogs and their humans and events companies.
-I have talked to and with so many contemporaries and companies working within our industry.
-Whether that be dog charities, rescue services, the dog food industry, vetinary services and yes, designers and manufacturers of dog products.
+I have talked to and with so many contemporaries working within our industry.
+Whether that be dog charities, rescue services, the dog food industry, vet services, designers and manufacturers of dog products.
 The one common bond that we have is we all are completely bonkers about dogs and wishing to make their lives happier and healthier.
-But what about the people out there that are volunteering for charities, many look at you and go right what can you do for us, you must have loads of money running a company like yours...errrr that is a big NO!..year 4 and I am still not taking a salary.
 But what about the small dog charities that are really making a difference in towns and Cities and live hand to mouth each month.
 Most of these charities only want you to talk about them to get their voices heard about the charities that they work for.
-Not for profit charities require donations to exist and every penny is spent on keeping the charity going and not on marketing budgets.
+Not for profit charities require donations to exist and every penny is spent on keeping the charity going.
 I had heard about DOTS London some time back when I attended an Expo at Crufts.
 And then when helping a friend launch his new business at Discover Dogs London this year along came Michelle Clark, founder of Dogs of the Streets (DOTS) and said hello.
 I have since discovered from several companies that DOTS is now not a Charity set up as it was said to have done as Not For Profit.
 They do take salaries and do take free gifts, products, food, clothing and medicine from brands without paying however, they are doing a great job and we commend them.

 Of course I wanted to know more, the night before I met the guys on stand that rescue dogs from Yulin and was just taken aback at the stories that I had heard and 3 little doggies were all just looking at me, one with only 1 eye.
 I asked Michelle, come on tell me your story, how on earth have you managed to set this up on your own and so we got talking.
 I promised to write a blog and ask some other companies if they could help in what ever way they could and here are some notes from our chat.